RAILROAD

 Relay / St Denis MD

 This is a new installation where signals did not exist before.
-CSX realigned the tracks on the approach to St. Denis coming from the Baltimore side.
+CSX realigned the tracks and interchange on the approach to St. Denis coming from the Baltimore side.
 This prompted them to install a couple of new signal bridges on either side of the Washington Blvd overpass.
 This is the equipment cabinet for the one on the south side.
-Pictures taken 082805.
-Once the signals here were placed into service, the two old CPL signal bridges on either side of HX tower were taken down.
+Pictures taken in August of 2005.
+Once the trackwork was done, and the signals here were placed into service, the two old CPL signal bridges on either side of HX tower were taken down.

 The cabinet is an 8x10 housing, 103" high in the middle, 97" at the corners, and made completely from aluminum.
 The first picture is a 3/4 view from across the tracks, the door on this side is 38" wide by 86" high.
 In the 2nd view, the door is 27" wide, by 86" high.
 The two shots on the right are of the electrical equipment that connects to the outside AC power, the other box is a junction box up on the signal bridge.